souravlouha/IOT_2nd_year2023-24/IOT_projects_NBA/day_01_NBA/README.md

 <h1> There are three different problems on the first day ...</h1>

-<h1> This Repository contains the codes of  all NBA related projects .  </h1>

 <h3>In the first problem, how to connect NodeMCU with LDR sensor, and how to send and store the data received from it to the IOT cloud base, we will see first.</h3>